 Mechanoreceptors are specialized sensory formations which convert mechanical stimuli into the activity of neural cells.
-The mechanoreceptors can respond to different mechanical stimuli such as sensitivity (response touch, pressure, to and vibration). vestibuloreception (control of equilibrium), and proprioception (coordination of the relative positions of various parts of the body) [1].
+The mechanoreceptors can respond to different mechanical stimuli such as touch, sensitivitv (response tactile to pressure, and vibration). vestibuloreception (control of equilibrium), and proprioception (coordination of the relative positions of various parts of the body) [1].